The Turing Scheme Funding and payments

 Your Certificate of Attendance must be signed no earlier than one week before the end of your placement, before you leave your host country.

-The deadline for submitting your Certificate of Attendance is two weeks after the end of your placement.
+The deadline for submitting your Certificate of Attendance is two weeks after the end of your placement or 24 August if your placement is scheduled to end after 10 August.

 Final Grant Confirmation

-Your Final Grant Confirmation, including a link to the feedback form, will be sent to you via email within three weeks of submitting your Certificate of Attendance.
+Your Final Grant Confirmation will state the value of your final instalment and direct you to the Turing feedback form.
+It will be sent to you via email within three weeks of submitting your Certificate of Attendance.
+Please review the document carefully and complete the feedback form to receive your final payment.

 Travel grant (Underrepresented Backgrounds grant recipients only)